 Built at the beginning of the XIX century, Kazan Cathedral became a symbol of the Russian victory over Napoleon.
 Keys to 17 cities and 8 fortresses captured during the war are now displayed in the cathedral’s sacristy.
 The victorious Russian Field Marshal Mikhail Kutuzov is buried there, too.

-The main thoroughfare of Saint Petersburg.
-It houses a huge quantity of palaces, mansions, churches, shops, restaurants, hotels, gardens… Busy during the daytime as well as at night.
-The history of Nevsky prospect and all its inhabitants is so rich that I could have written a whole book about it.
-Instead, take my advice: while walking there, look upstairs!
-This is how you would appreciate the real architectural beauty of the place.
+Nevsky Prospect is the main thoroughfare of Saint Petersburg.
+It houses a huge quantity of palaces, mansions, churches, shops, restaurants, hotels, gardens… It’s busy during the daytime as well as at night.

 Saint Isaac’s Cathedral

-Saint Isaac’s Cathedral, one of the find-me-on-every-postcard Saint Petersburg must-see places.
+Saint Isaac’s Cathedral is find-me-on-every-postcard Saint Petersburg must-see place.
 Incontournable, as the French say.

-This is the main monument to Russian Emperor Peter the Great, the founder of Saint Petersburg.
-The equestrian statue of the Emperor stands on a giant Thunder Stone, the largest stone ever moved by humans.
-This statue is a kind of talisman.
-For instance, local legends say that while Peters the Great and his horse are standing in the middle of the city, enemy forces will never be able to conquer Saint Petersburg.
+The Bronze Horseman is the monument to Russian Emperor Peter the Great, the founder of Saint Petersburg.
+The equestrian statue of the Emperor stands on a giant stone — Thunder Stone.
+This is the largest stone ever moved by humans, they say.

 Palace Square And Hermitage Museum

 Winter Palace is the world-famous Hermitage museum.
-Its collections are so diverse and rich, that we find there everything from Egyptian mummies to Japanese art and Russian Royal family jewels… Plan at least half a day, if want to see some of these treasures.
+Its collections are so diverse and rich, that we find there everything from Egyptian mummies to Japanese art and Russian Royal family jewels… Plan at least 3-4 hours if want to see some of those treasures.

 Spit (in Russian — Strelka) of Vassiliyevsky Island is a charming place.
-You can reach it from the Palace Square by crossing the Palace Bridge.
-The Spit offers a marvellous view on the Neva river, the Hermitage and the Peter and Paul Cathedral.
+Above all, the Spit offers a marvellous view on Neva river, the Hermitage and Peter and Paul Cathedral.
 Rostral Columns and Stock Exchange building are other must-see places in Saint Petersburg.